Michael Harris II Player Props: Braves vs. Brewers

 Michael Harris II At The Plate

-- Harris II is batting .270 with 13 doubles, two triples, nine home runs and 18 walks.
+- Harris II is hitting .274 with 15 doubles, two triples, nine home runs and 18 walks.

-- Harris II enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .375.
+- Harris II is batting .375 during his last outings and is on a nine-game hitting streak.

-- Harris II has had an RBI in 18 games this year (24.0%), including six multi-RBI outings (8.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Harris II has an RBI in 18 of 78 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 34.7% of his games this year, with more than one run scored in 9.3%.
+- He has scored in 28 of 78 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.